patevs/stocks/README.md

-# stocks
+# Stocks

-> Resources related to stock market analysis and trading.
+> Scripts and resources related to stock market analysis and trading.

 ---